ManviNagdev/Berzerk/README.md

 4. D: Move Right
 5. Space: Shoot

-Player dies if hit by enemy bullets or touch the maze walls.
+Player dies if hit by enemy bullets or when it touches the maze walls.
 The score is incremented by 10 points every time the player shoots the enemy.